apache/cordova-plugman/README.md

 The file to be modified, and the path relative to the root of the Cordova project.

+On iOS, the location of configuration files relative to the project directory root is not known.
+Therefore, for iOS configuration files, the `target` does not need to be qualified with subdirectories relative to a cordova-ios project root.
+Specifying a target of `config.xml` will resolve to `cordova-ios-project/MyAppName/config.xml`, for example.

 If this file does not exist, the tool should stop/reverse the installation process, warn the user, and exit with a non-zero code.

 #### parent